 Tradition dictates that the bet365 Gold Cup is the final big race of the season and it could hardly be a more fitting finale.
 The action takes place over 3m5f and sees the horses have to jump 24 fences around Sandown Park.
 Clearly it takes a great deal of stamina on behalf of the winning horse and most of the recent successful horses already had winning form over 3m or longer.

 As well as being a stamina sapping scrap, the bet365 Gold Cup is always a highly competitive betting heat.
 A distinct lack of winning favourites doesn’t put punters off.
 Far from it.
 Racing fans are always enthused by the chance to land the sort of big payday which was provided by Monkerhostin (25/1), Church Island (20/1), Quentin Collonges (14/1) and Henllan Harri (40/1) who have all won this great race since 2008.
-The average winning price for the 10 years ending in 2019 is exactly 14/1 so there is a handsome profit to be had if you can get things right.
+The average winning price for the 10 Gold Cups ending in 2022 is just under 13/1 so there is a handsome profit to be had if you can get things right.

 The timing of the bet365 Gold Cup is a very important element of the race.
 Some National Hunt horses only really come alive in the spring for one reason or another.
 That might be because of the atmospheric conditions, the runs they need to get to full fitness, the fact they are less tired than rivals or that the going at Sandown in late April is almost always good and sometimes even firmer.
 Whatever the reason, looking out for horses with good records at this stage of the year is prudent.